Begin the application process by filling out this Youth worker form

 1) Children’s Program needs Teachers for PacYM Annual Session

-– Teachers work either morning or afternoon shift and get a full registration fee waiver for dorm or camping, plus fun and learning with the children’s program!
+– Teachers work either morning or afternoon shift and get a stipend of $500, plus fun and learning with the children’s program!

 – See the Children’s Program page and Resources Section below for more info.